 Sebastian Sandqvist, FMS Class of ’09

 Sebastian Sandqvist was one of the very first students at Foothills Montessori, and he continued as an FMS student for 10 years (from ages 6 to 16).
-He is now a senior at the Las Vegas Academy, he will spend the summer traveling and working as a web designer for CrowdHall.
+After graduating as valedictorian from Las Vegas Academy, he will spend the summer traveling and working as a web designer for CrowdHall.
 In the fall he will be attending UCSD, where he plans to major in human-computer interaction and minor in neuroscience.

 Favorite FMS Memories

 In middle and elementary school, we did things most people don’t get to experience in a lifetime.
 While studying anatomy, we dissected cow eyeballs and held a human brain.
 To get a hands-on feel for what we were learning in geology, we climbed the Kelso Sand Dunes and hiked through a series of caverns most people don’t even know exist.
 We acted in plays, traveled together, and kayaked for hours at CIMI [Catalina Island Marine Institute].